Real-World Deployment and Evaluation of Kwame for Science, An AI Teaching Assistant for Science Education in West Africa: Limitations and Future Work

 Furthermore, our future work will classify questions into different levels of Bloom's Taxonomy.
 This information will be useful to understand the types of questions students ask, e.g., definition-type questions that are in lower levels of Bloom’s Taxonomy vs application-type questions in a higher level of Bloom's Taxonomy which is the ultimate goal when facilitating students’ learning.

+We will improve the performance of our QA system.
 We will use the data we collected from our real-world deployment and past exam question-answer pairs to finetune the SBERT model to improve the model’s accuracy.
-Also, we will include a re-ranking step where we will use a BERT model (e.g., SciBERT \cite{beltagy2019}) and cross-attention between pairs of the question and top answers to re-rank the relevant passages returned as answers in the bid to improve the accuracy of the entire QA system.
+Also, we will include a re-ranking step where we will use a BERT model and cross-attention between pairs of questions and top answers to re-rank the relevant passages returned as answers to improve the accuracy of the entire QA system.
+Also, we will add generative models like GPT-4 \cite{GPT} to build a retrieval augmented generation (RAG) system \cite{lewis2020} to ensure that our response directly answers users’ questions.

-Our work did not evaluate the effect of Kwame for Scienc on learning outcomes.
-In the future, we will run a randomized controlled trial to assess the impact of Kwame for Science on learning outcomes evaluated via end-of-term examinations or national exams.

 In the future, we would explore making Kwame for Science available to African students via more accessible channels such as WhatsApp, USSD, toll-free calling and also providing answers in local languages.